sunfishcode/io-lifetimes/README.md

 This is an experiment, associated with [RFC 3128].

-It requires nightly Rust, so that it can use `rustc_attrs` outside of `std` for now.
+Some features require nightly Rust, as they depend on `rustc_attrs` to perform niche optimizations needed for FFI use cases.

 For a quick taste, check out the code examples: